 The 6-12 Virtual Academy is a fully online alternative for Cartersville students.
 This option is not a separate entity or school but rather an extension of each school site.
 If you are an eighth-grade student in the virtual academy you are still a member of the middle school and more important you are still a CANE!
 Participating students will engage in remote instruction that mirrors the classroom experience to a certain degree.
-While the online-delivery may bear some similarities to the digital learning students experienced at the end of the 2019-2020 school year, instructional expectations have changed in many ways.
 The 6-12 Virtual Academy option will require students to be engaged in learning for the entirety of the school day.
 Cartersville teachers will meet virtually with individual students and small groups of students at the appointed time (synchronous learning).
 Teachers will also post assignments for students to complete independently (asynchronous learning).
 These assignments will support high-quality instruction by addressing essential skills, knowledge, and content mastery.

 What is the parent's role?